NOMADIC BACKPACKER

 Parque Libertad Nomadic Backpacker San salvador

-The "radically beautiful" Iglesia El Rosario, a catholic church on the eastern side of the Plaza Libertad which dates from 1971, designed by Ruben Martinez and looks like an aircraft hanger.
-This is sadly closed at the moment, due to the covid pandemic:
+The "radically beautiful" Iglesia El Rosario, a catholic church on the eastern side of the Plaza Libertad, which dates from 1971, was designed by Ruben Martinez and looks like an aircraft hangar.

 Iglesia el Rosario San salvador